ChrishSec/Honeypot/README.md

 ## Honeypot

-Honeypot, a straightforward C program, logs connections and sends a custom message, offering no service to unwanted visitors.
+Honeypot, a straightforward C program, logs connections and sends a custom message, offering no service to attackers.

 ### Requirements